nayyer-raza/GWSkyNet-Multi/README.md

 ### O4 Performance

 Model predicted vs. LVK latest classification confusion matrix for the 195 significant multi-detector CBC candidate events in the first two parts of the LVK fourth observing run (O4a and O4b).
-GWSkyNet-Multi II correctly classifies 182/195 (93%) of O4a+O4b events.
-Comparing to the latest LVK updated classification serves as a preliminary analysis, and a more complete and robust analysis will become possible once the final LVK O4 event catalog is released.
+The GWSkyNet-Multi II predicted class is consistent with the LVK updated class for 182/195 (93%) events.
+Comparing to the latest LVK updated classification serves as a preliminary analysis, and a more complete and robust analysis will become possible once the final LVK O4 event catalogs are released.

 <img src="figures/O4_significant_classifications_confusion_matrix.png" width="50%"/>